-The components of the device and methods for carrying the subsequent sections.
+The components of the device and methods for carrying out meter upgrade using the device are described in detail in the subsequent sections.

 Certain Definitions

 Unless otherwise defined, all technical terms used herein have the same meaning as commonly understood by one of ordinary skill in the art to which this invention belongs.
 As used in this specification and the appended claims, the singular forms "a," "an," and "the" include plural references unless the context clearly dictates otherwise.
 Any reference to "or" herein is intended to encompass "and/or" unless otherwise stated.